StackVista/stackstate-docs/configure/send_telemetry.md

 You can also send events to StackState with the CLI `event send` command.

 {% hint style="warning" %}
-Event names can not start with any of the following prefixes:
+Event names cannot start with any of the following prefixes:

 - `host`
 - `name`